FRRouting/frr/doc/user/installation.rst

 installation prefix and other directories may be changed using the following options to the configuration script.

+.. option:: --enable-ccls

+   Enable the creation of a :file:`.ccls` file in the top level source directory.

+   Some development environments (e.g., LSP server within emacs, et al.) can utilize :clicmd:`ccls` to provide highly sophisticated IDE features (e.g., semantically accurate jump-to definition/reference, and even code refactoring).
+The `--enable-ccls` causes :file:`configure` to generate a configuration for the :clicmd:`ccls` command, based on the configured FRR build environment.

 .. option:: --prefix <prefix>

    Install architecture-independent files in `prefix` [/usr/local].